shssoichiro/encoding-guide/src/colors/models.md

 # Color Models

-A color model is a method of representing colors in a video or image using data.
+A color model, sometimes referred to as a colorspace, is a method of representing colors in a video or image using data.
 This guide will be covering the most widely used color models.

 ## RGB